yzhu-ub/sphexa-doc/docs/source/user_documentation/utilities.rst

 .. code-block:: console
     vi main/src/sphexa/CMakeFiles/sphexa-hip.dir/flags.make

-And remove the flag `-fcompare-debug-second` from `CXX_FLAGS`.
-Save.
+Remove the flag `-fcompare-debug-second` from `CXX_FLAGS`, Save.
 Then,

 .. code-block:: console
     make -j16 sphexa-hip

-SPH-EXA has a few sample scripts for visualizing typical scenarios.
-To test them, first copy all contents from `SPH-EXA/scripts/ascent` into the same directory as `sphexa-hip`.
+SPH-EXA provides sample scripts designed for visualizing common scenarios.
+To test these scripts, start by copying all contents from `SPH-EXA/scripts/ascent` into the directory where `sphexa-hip` is located.

-Then, in file `ascent_actions.yaml`, change line 9 and point it to the script you would like to execute.
+Next, locate the file named `ascent_actions.yaml` and modify line 9 to specify the script you wish to execute.

 Submit the job
 ^^^^^^^^^^^^^^